 spec: # Cluster type.
 This can be: # 1) admin: to create an admin cluster.
 This can later be used to create user clusters. # 2) user: to create a user cluster.
 Requires an existing admin cluster. # 3) hybrid: to create a hybrid cluster that runs admin cluster components and user workloads. # 4) standalone: to create a cluster that manages itself, runs user workloads, but does not manage other clusters. type: hybrid

-Change the config to specify a multi-node, high availability control plane.
+Change the config to specify a multi-node, high availability, control plane.
 You want to specify an odd number of nodes to be able to have a majority quorum for HA:

 # Control plane configuration controlPlane: nodePoolSpec: nodes: # Control plane node pools.
 Typically, this is either a single machine # or 3 machines if using a high availability deployment. - address: 10.200.0.4 - address: 10.200.0.5 - address: 10.200.0.6

-Specify the pod density of cluster nodes:
+Specify the pod density of cluster nodes and the container runtime:

 For hybrid clusters, allowable values for